henrysky/henrysky.github.io/content/blog/2023-10-23-keras-torch.md

 ---

 Recently I need to convert a model trained with Keras to PyTorch containing 1D convolution layer.
-Since keras uses channels last and PyTorch uses channels first, the weight matrix needs to be transposed in a consistent way such that the output of the two models are the same after flattening.
+Since Keras uses channels last and PyTorch uses channels first, the weight matrix needs to be transposed in a consistent way such that the output of the two models are the same after flattening.

 We can do a simple test to make sure we know how to convert the weight matrix.
 Here we will create the